 This course provides subject matter expertise in the Continual Service Improvement (CSI) phase of the ITIL Service Lifecycle.
 We deliver it to small groups, incorporating a highly interactive, scenario-based approach designed to help you learn and retain the core disciplines of CSI.
-We'll prepare to to pass the CSI exam, then apply concepts to your organization's needs.
+We'll prepare you to pass the CSI exam, then apply concepts to your organization's needs.

 Early Registration: 9+ Weeks Prior to Start Date